GloriaJingCQ/Machine-Learning-study-note/Backpropagation.md

 Some notes:
 - Pytorch tensor also has .data/ .grad.
 If you do o.data.item(), you get the number getting rid of the tensor.
+- Loss function is just another built up upon our network and our predictions. loss is something = sum((ypred - y)**2).
+So we adjust all the w based on the gradient of loss respond to that w makes sense.